 Proposal Narrative and Budget Narratives will have to meet a page limit; unauthorized attachments or addenda will not be read by the reviewers.
-The attachments must be double-spaced 8.5" x 11" pages with one-inch margins.
-Charts/tables are not required to adhere to this standard.
+The proposal and attachments must be double-spaced 8.5" x 11" pages with one-inch margins.
 Use Calibri font in a 12-point size.

-- 1. Proposal Narrative-- no more than 30 pages - 2.
-Budget Narrative-- no more than 5 pages
+- 1. Proposal Narrative no more than 28 pages not including tables and graphs - 2.
+Budget Narrative no more than 3 pages